Vahan11/ACA-Lessons/lesson-04-29-04-2021/literature_section_tasks/loops/README.md

 > Here are the tasks about while and for loops.

  ### Task 01: Last loop value
- > [x] What is the last value alerted by this code?
+ > What is the last value alerted by this code?
 Why?
+ - [x] Answer: 1
 ```javascript
 let i = 3;
 while (i) {